Matt Martians is the Funk Whisperer of Right Now

 Matt Martians: I've always sung little weird shit on my songs because I always felt like I was the only person who heard certain things in the music.
 I was always doing that type of shit, but what got me into making beats was, I was listening to this group called Fantastic Plastic Machine from Japan.
 It's actually not a group, it's actually one dude.
 I can't remember what the song's called, but it's a song from a Louis Vuitton ad.
 It just blew my mind.

 It was Takashi Murakami mixed with like music that I wish I would made.
 It was art I wish I could make with music I wish I could make, and I was just like, there's somebody doing what I think I want to do.
 That's why I started The Super 3.
 I used to draw and then do the music.
-It was like I realized that visuals are just as important as the music.
+It was like I realised that visuals are just as important as the music.

 Do you still draw and illustrate?